dereckdemezquita/ds-datascope/README.md

 1. Exploratory analysis and visualisation with `ggplot2`.
 1. Final plots and website; `JavaScript`, `D3.js`.

+# Project structure

+You can find all preliminary analysis and work done with R in the `R-analysis` directory.
+In the `website` directory you'll find all work done with `JavaScript` and `D3.js`.

 # The dataset: gapminder

 The data was taken from the [gapminder website](https://www.gapminder.org) and github repositories: [open-numbers/ddf--gapminder--fasttrack](https://github.com/open-numbers/ddf--gapminder--fasttrack).